Vikkingthor/text_rpg/README.md

 Code Dungeon/Masmorra do código

 This is an a text RPG made in Python.
-I made this code for training and aprimorate my OOP skils and my logic.
+I make this code for training and aprimorate my OOP skils and my logic.
 It's not a complex code, but we can understand every line and see how's the OOP works.

 I study Phython since six months and i feel secure to write this project, it's simple and the idea is create a enemy and a hero.
 Inherit the stats for the main character to the enemy, and, make him fight until the death or until as main char runs away...